Mask Making

 From Kenya to Sri Lanka to Haiti, children revel in the joy of expressing themselves through the mask-making process during our vulnerable children’s mask-making workshops.

-In Haiti, mask-making is a traditional art form associated with indigenous ritual practices.
 Thus, when CPI went to Haiti for the first time, we had no intention of teaching kids about masks.
 They already knew.
 We hoped, however, they would learn how to make masks from a master – which is what happened.
 We provided (and continue to do so) practical support so that, once the kids learned the technique, they could get creative.
 This is play-based learning at its best!

 Our program empowers girls by involving them in this male-dominated field.
 We’re proud to train and coach girls as Haiti’s first female mask-makers, breaking gender barriers.

-The Importance of Training the Next Generation
+Training the Next Generation of Artists

 Today, we run mask-making workshops and train a group of talented girls and boys who with our support might become masters of the art form which, in Haiti, is a viable profession.
-We are training the first female mask makers in Haiti!
+In the end, of course, what matters is that the kids and young adults have a good time, and feel valued and inspired.

 In Haiti, masks are basic to the public celebration of Carnival (an institutionalized form of play, honored in the rich Haitian culture).
 This is largely due to the importance of voodoo, where masks can represent demons and the dead.
 Voodoo permeates civic life, despite the country’s Catholicism.
 Its rites are commonplace.
 Didier puts it this way: “We come from Africa.
 When we make zebra and lion masks, we are remembering Africa.
 It’s a way to teach the children where we are from.”